pindaroso/RunFSXScriptPlugin/README.md

 **NOTE: This plugin is currently experimental.
 Tested with MacOS Mojave 10.14 using Rhino for Mac 5.4.2**

-Rhino script for running FSX files.
+Rhino command for running FSX files.

 ## Setup